 You must work with people who are doing the job to get their input and feedback as to whether the old job description is still suitable.
 This is where you can highlight whether you will provide training for candidates so that they will no longer need to be equipped with a particular type of experience when applying.

-Your job description is an opportunity to give the candidates a glimpse into how your company operates and your workplace culture.
+A great job description uses it as an opportunity to give the candidates a glimpse into how your company operates and your workplace culture.
 In order to entice candidates to apply, you can include links or very short one-line statements from existing employees about why they like working with you.

 Candidates will ask themselves whether they will be a good fit for your company culture.
 So providing them with a bit of information about your company in your job description is very important.
 You can highlight perks like free lunches, flexible schedules and remote working.